apache/cordova-ios/README.md

 <br />

-**9. In Xcode 3, I want to have a project-specific copy of CordovaLib for my project, not a global one.
+**9. In the sub-project based template, I want to have a project-specific copy of CordovaLib for my project, not a global one.
 How do I do this?**

 In your project, there should be a _CordovaBuildSettings.xcconfig_ file.
 Modify the _CORDOVALIB_ variable in the file to point to your project specific CordovaLib folder.
 You can use relative paths, off $(PROJECT_DIR).